thycotic/dsv-docs/product/cli-ref/policy.md

   * First, **list** (search) is global—it runs across all items of an entity, not limited to paths and sub-paths.

   * Second, to grant a User an ability to search entities via *list*, use the root of the entity if you want *list* to include other entities and actions within the same policy.
-The root entity, for example, is Secrets, with no other characters following.
+The root entity, for example, is secrets, with no other characters following.

 ## Policy Examples